Planning for medical professionals

 Andrea needs a tax-efficient way to invest additional income

-Since adding her pension to her income, Andrea has a lot more disposable cash.
-Because she’s restricted in what she can pay into her pension, she’s looking for other tax-efficient options to invest this additional income.
+As she is restricted in what she can pay into her pension, she is looking for other tax-efficient options

-Andrea would consider investing in smaller UK companies and is comfortable with the associated investment risk.
+to invest this additional income.
+She would consider investing in UK smaller companies and is comfortable with the associated investment risk.

 Andrea’s financial adviser suggests investing in a VCT